Southern Higher Education Disability Network (SHEDN)

 TAFE Disability Network (TDN) - Victoria

-The TAFE Disability Network (TDN) in Victoria has been active since the 1980s and has established itself to be the key network for TAFE practitioners in this state.
+The TAFE Disability Network in Victoria has been active for more than 20 years and since this time has established itself to be the key network for TAFE practitioners in this state.

 The number of DLOs within the tertiary education sector both at a state and national level will never be high because of the limited number of TAFE institutes and Universities across Australia.
 In Victoria, many DLOs work in solo positions and/or in rural settings and can be isolated from colleagues who understand the complex issues related to disability and education.

 TDN works in collaboration with similar organisations such as ATEND and SHEDN but remains a district body for and by Victorian TAFE practitioners.

 The TDN meets to discuss common concerns, current issues, provides professional development and develop/consolidate links to other networks of professionals in education provision, local and federal government areas and community based organisations.

 The role of TDN is in the capacity of peer support for new and existing DLO’s.
 To this end it is a network for and by DLO’s in the Victorian VET Sector.